 No matter how careful you are when you fill out your federal income tax return, the IRS (or a state department of taxation) can still choose your return for a tax audit.
-That is because the IRS has the authority to randomly select your tax return even if there is no apparent problem.
+That is because the Internal Revenue Service (IRS) has the authority to randomly select your tax return even if there is no apparent problem.

 Of course, the IRS also selects returns for audits because they raise one or more red flags due to missing information, unreported income, an overly large tax refund, falsified information, or other problems.
 Filing an amended return does not trigger an audit.

-The purpose of an IRS audit is to verify the information reported on your federal income tax return is accurate.
+The purpose of an IRS audit is to verify the accuracy of the information reported on your federal income tax return.
 The following are among the most common reasons the IRS will choose a return for an audit:

-- Abusive Tax Avoidance Transactions: Returns may be selected if the taxpayer participated in a transaction that had the primary purpose of avoiding or evading taxes.
+- Abusive Tax Avoidance Transactions: The IRS may select returns if the taxpayer participated in a transaction that had the primary purpose of avoiding or evading taxes.

 - Computer Scoring: The IRS uses two computer systems that use random selection to choose returns to analyze potential errors and calculate numeric scores.
 The Discriminant Function System (DIF) score indicates the potential for changes.
-The Unreported Income DIF (UIDIF) score indicates the potential of unreported income.
-Those returns receiving the highest scores are identified as most likely to contain errors and are selected for audit.
+The Unreported Income DIF (UIDIF) score indicates the potential for unreported income.
+The IRS identifies those returns receiving the highest scores as most likely to contain errors, and they will select these returns for audit.